6 killed, 3 injured in 2-car collision on SR 509 in Tacoma

-TACOMA, Wash. — Six people were killed and three others were critically injured in a collision on State Route 509 in Tacoma Sunday, according to the Washington State Patrol.
+TACOMA, Wash. — Six people were killed and three others were injured in a collision on state Route 509 in Tacoma Sunday, according to the Washington State Patrol.

 The Washington State Department of Transportation tweeted that the collision happened just after 11:15 a.m. near Alexander Avenue.